AndreaRicchi/AndreaRicchi/README.md

   <summary>⚡ About me:</summary>

 - I'm a passionate PC videogamer.
-- In my free time, I play tennis, watch films and explore the world.
+- In my free time, I play tennis, watch movies and explore the world.
 </details>

 <hr>